 Informal hearings are a means by which the case may be adjudicated as expeditiously as possible.

-The following staff members may be assigned to hear a case in an informal hearing: the Director of

-Residence Life, the Assistant Director of Housing Operations, the Assistant Director of Residence Life, the Assistant Dean of Students/Title IX Coordinator, or the Residence Life graduate assistants.
+The following staff members may be assigned to hear a case in an informal hearing: the Director of Housing and Residence Life, the Assistant Director of Housing Operations, the Assistant Director of Residence Life, the Assistant Dean of Students/Title IX Coordinator, or the Housing and Residence Life GA's.